kkdwivedi/kbot/README.md

 and channels at once.
 It is written in C++20 and only supports Linux.

-Contact: Kumar Karitkeya Dwivedi <memxor@gmail.com>
+Contact: Kumar Kartikeya Dwivedi <memxor@gmail.com>

 LICENSE: MIT